nsw-covid19-tracker/app/README.md

 [![MIT License](https://img.shields.io/github/license/zeshuaro/nsw-covid-tracker)](https://github.com/zeshuaro/nsw-covid-tracker/blob/master/LICENSE)
 [![Build and Deploy](https://github.com/zeshuaro/nsw-covid-tracker/workflows/Build%20and%20Deploy/badge.svg)](https://github.com/zeshuaro/nsw-covid-tracker/actions?query=workflow%3A%22Build+and+Deploy%22)

-Before you visit a suburb, search if there have been any active cases in those public locations.
+The intent for this app is before you visit a venue you can check if there have been any confirmed cases or retrospectively check if you have been to any location with confirmed cases.

 ![Screenshots](images/screenshots.png)